 Local government financial sustainability and flexibility

-LOCAL GOVERNMENT FINANCIAL SUSTAINABILITY AND FLEXIBILITY – The City is advocating a more self-sufficient model where cities have more control over their revenue streams.
-Cities need to be able to plan for funding from one year to the next; providing cities more local financial flexibility allows each jurisdiction to make their own choices of how to fund local services.
-An example is the 1% property tax cap.
-The cap does not keep pace with inflation and restricts cities’ ability to maintain services.
-Setting a limit that is tied to tangible numbers, such as inflation and population growth, which drive costs, would allow cities to better maintain existing services.
+The City supports a more self-sufficient financial model for cities where cities can control their revenue streams.
+Cities need to be able to plan for funding from one year to the next; providing cities more local financial flexibility allows each community to make their own choices of how to fund local services.

 The City supports aquatic and salmon habitat protections and improvements in Puget Sound that will preserve and enhance critical habitat areas.
 This includes a smart and strategic plan to fix fish blockages (including culverts), reduce the risk and damage from polluted stormwater runoff, and help protect and recover Southern Resident Killer Whales.

 We also support legislation that addresses climate change impacts, specifically efforts to reduce transportation emissions through electric vehicle incentives and low carbon fuel, and efforts to improve energy efficiency in buildings.

 - Continue to seek funding for the N 145th Street/I‐5 Interchange improvements, which are essential for the success of the Shoreline South/145th Street light rail station.